Mbah-Royce/CICD-Drug-Classfication/README.md

 # 🚀 Machine Learning Model Deployment with CI/CD

-A complete end-to-end Machine Learning project demonstrating the development, testing, continuous integration, continuous deployment, and production deployment of a machine learning model.
+A complete simple end-to-end Machine Learning project demonstrating the development, continuous integration, continuous deployment, and production deployment of a machine learning model.

 The project uses **GitHub Actions** to automate the CI/CD pipeline and deploys the trained machine learning application to **Hugging Face Spaces**.